Hbeto021/MyDebts/README.md

 # MyDebts

-This is my personal project on Android to orgazinate my monthly debts.
+This is my personal project on Android to organize my monthly debts.
 I will also use it for studies and implementations of new technologies.

 # Libraries Used